Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 2. Create an Enticing Cover Page

 Just like your title, your white paper’s cover page is the first thing your audience will see.
-Make sure it’s worth it and compels them to read further.
+It should grab the reader’s attention, make it clear that it’s worth their time, and compel them to read further.

 The design of your cover page should be engaging, and it should support your title by giving it context.
-It should also establish the theme of your white paper.
+It should also establish the theme of your research report or industry briefing.

 Here’s an example of a white paper cover page from a Visme template.